Allied Democratic Forces insurgency: 2016

-May
+On 20 March, the ADF shot into a car, wounding three people.

-In early May 2016, assailants from the ADF armed with machetes hacked at least 16 civilians to death in the eastern Democratic Republic of the Congo.
+In early May, ADF insurgents armed with machetes hacked at least 16 civilians to death in eastern DRC.

-July

-According to the Congolese military, at least nine people were hacked to death in an ADF attack in a village 30km north of Beni in July 2016.
+According to the DRC, in July, at least nine people were killed in an ADF attack north of Beni.

-August

-The ADF has been blamed for the Beni massacre.
+The ADF has been blamed for the Beni massacre of 14 August.

 2017

-October

-7 October – ADF fighters ambush a group of state officials near Beni, killing 22.

-8 October – The ADF attacks a UN base in Goma, killing two peacekeepers and wounding 12.
+On 7 October 2017, the ADF ambushed a group of state officials near Beni, killing 22.
+The next day, the ADF attacked a UN base in Goma, killing two peacekeepers and wounding twelve.

-December

-8 December – Hundreds of ADF insurgents launch a coordinated attack on a UN base in North Kivu province, killing at least 15 UN peacekeepers and five Congolese soldiers in a protracted, hours-long gun battle before finally withdrawing.
-72 insurgents are also killed in the firefight.
+On 8 December, hundreds of ADF insurgents launched a coordinated attack on a UN base in North Kivu province, killing at least 15 UN peacekeepers and five Congolese soldiers in an hours-long gun battle before finally withdrawing.
+72 insurgents were killed in the firefight.

 2018

-January

-15 January – Three Democratic Republic of Congo soldiers were killed while repelling an attack in the eastern Beni region by ADF Ugandan extremist rebels.
-Five others were wounded.
+On 15 January 2018, three DRC soldiers were killed, and five were wounded, repelling an ADF attack in Beni Territory.

-February

-2 February – Three people were killed in an attack by rebels of the ADF who also looted a hospital in the eastern Democratic Republic of Congo.
+On 2 February, in the eastern DRC, three people were killed in an attack by the ADF, who also looted a hospital.

-March

-3 March – Six people were shot dead and another was stabbed to death in a raid by ADF rebels in the village of Eringeti in Democratic Republic of Congo's North Kivu province.

-5–6 March – Twenty people were killed in several attacks by the ADF in the province of North Kivu in the Democratic Republic of Congo.
-More than 15 others were reported missing after the attacks and probably kidnapped by the attackers.
+On 3 March, six people were shot dead and another was stabbed to death in a raid by ADF rebels in the village of Eringeti in North Kivu province.
+From 5 to 6 March, twenty people were killed in several attacks by the ADF in North Kivu.
+More than fifteen others were reported missing, likely kidnapped by the attackers.

-September

-8 September – Muhammad Kirumira, the former police commissioner for Uganda's Buyende District, is gunned down by several assassins.
-A female friend of Kirumira's is also killed in the attack.
-In 2019, Ugandan authorities link the attack to the ADF and arrest two suspects.
-A third suspect dies in a shootout with police on September 28.
+On 8 September, Muhammad Kirumira, a former police commissioner in Uganda, and his friend were gunned down by several assassins.
+In 2019, Ugandan authorities linked the attack to the ADF, and arrested two suspects.
+A third suspect died in a shootout with police on 28 September 2018.

-October

-4 October – ADF militants attacked an army outpost in Beni, Democratic Republic of Congo killing at least 6 people.
+On 4 October, the ADF attacked an army outpost in Beni, killing at least six people.